About This Guide

 This guide offers a practical starting point to librarians incorporating critical information skills into the instructional practice.
 The guide includes templates for first-year and second-year courses, reading materials to build out a robust pedagogical framework, instructional and information literacy materials from other institutions, and examples of active learning techniques.

 The Decker Library’s instruction program is centered around a commitment to information literacy and draws heavily upon the ACRL Framework for Information Literacy.
 The Instruction Team is also committed to inclusivity and interdisciplinarity in its instructional practices.
-Inspired by the principles of critical librarianship and active learning techniques, the Instruction Program seeks to support all MICA students and promote an open and inclusive academic environment here at the Maryland Institute College of Art (MICA).
+Inspired by the principles of critical librarianship, the Inclusive Pedagogy Framework, pedagogy of vulnerability, and Universal Design for Learning (UDL), the Information Literacy Program seeks to support all MICA students and promote an open, accessible and inclusive academic environment here at the Maryland Institute College of Art (MICA).

 To learn more about the philosophy behind our teaching practice, please see Decker Library's 2017 Information Literacy Program.

 A Community of Practice